Every child deserves a future filled with opportunity.

 With proper implementation and accountability at the local level, policy can pave a long-lasting path toward educational equity.

-We proudly sponsored Assemblymember Rubio's legislation (AB 2222) requiring evidence-based approaches to early literacy instruction that will address the academic and opportunity gaps of students from low-income communities.
+We proudly support AB 1454 (Rivas, Muratsuchi, Rubio), which requires evidence-based instructional materials and provides funding for teacher training that will address the academic and opportunity gaps of students from low-income communities.

 Support Children from Low-Income Communities